Overview

 Why are cemeteries in New Orleans largely above ground?
 Contrary to myth, it’s not about the water table.
 Learn the truth as you walk through this “City of the Dead,” a former French plantation turned final resting place for legends of the Civil War and hundreds of victims of the 19th century yellow fever plague.

-Cooking class demo with dinner
+Cooking class and dinner

 Preservation Hall concert